CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 It MUST be a complete documentation of the network (including network) created and maintained sustainably.
 This MUST include the initial initial recording (including network performance) and any changes made to the network.
 Also, the logical structure of the network MUST be documented, in particular how the subnets are mapped and how the network is zoned and segmented.

-#### NET.1.1.A3 requirements specification for the networkBased on the security policy (see NET.1.1.A1 * Network Security Policy *), a requirements specification for the network MUST be created and sustainably maintained.
+#### NET.1.1.A3 requirements specification for the network
+Based on the security policy (see NET.1.1.A1 * Network Security Policy *), a requirements specification for the network MUST be created and sustainably maintained.
 The requirements MUST be used to derive all the essential elements for network architecture and design.

 #### NET.1.1.A4 Network separation in security zones